 An Introduction to Hiding your OpenVPN Traffic

-It is worth noting that internet restrictions have tightened around the world.
+Internet restrictions have tightened around the world.
 Governments are more concerned about the use of OpenVPNs and are doing whatever it takes to outwit their restrictions.
-China’s Great Firewall has been quite effective at this point and has managed to block various VPN providers within and outside China.
+The Great Firewall of China is pretty effective at blocking VPN providers from inside and outside its borders.

-It goes without saying it is impossible to see data being encrypted in VPN tunnels.
-Sophisticated firewalls make effective use of DPI (Deep Packet Inspection) techniques that are able to resolve any and all encryption techniques being used including SSL encryption as well.
+Of course, it’s impossible to see data being encrypted in VPN tunnels.
+Sophisticated firewalls make effective use of DPI (Deep Packet Inspection) techniques that are able to resolve any and all encryption techniques being used, including SSL encryption as well.

 There are many solutions to the problem at hand but most of these require a technical know-how of server configurations.
 The purpose of this article is to introduce to the various options that are available at your disposal.
 If you are concerned about hiding your VPN signals and if Port 443 forwarding is lacking then you need to contact your VPN supplier to ensure they are willing enough implement any of the solutions mentioned below.

 Forwarding Port through TCP port 443